awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 **Important**
 Components are installed in the order in which they are specified\.

 This example references the Windows Server 2016 English Full Base image\.
 This ARN references the latest image in the SKU based on the semantic version filters that you have specified\.
-In this example, the image ARN is `arn:aws:imagebuilder:us-west-2:aws:image/windows-server-2016-english-full-base-x86/2019.x.x`\.
-The ARN ends with `/2019.x.x`, which communicates to EC2 Image Builder that you want to use the latest AMI created in 2019\.
+In this example, the image ARN is `arn:aws:imagebuilder:us-west-2:aws:image/windows-server-2016-english-full-base-x86/xxxx.x.x`\.
 You can provide the specific version that you want to use, or you can use a wildcard in all of the fields\.

 ```
 {